ZehRoberto/powerapps-docs/powerapps-docs/developer/component-framework/limitations.md

 3. Code components should not use the HTML web storage objects, like `window.localStorage` and `window.sessionStorage`, to store data.
 Data stored locally on the user's browser or mobile client is not secure and not guaranteed to be available reliably.

+4. Code components doesn't work properly inside gallery controls from canvas apps (the control is showed only for the first record from any data source).

 ## Related topics

 [Power Apps component framework API reference](reference/index.md)<br/>